leabstrait/notes/networking/networking-concepts.md

 ### Domain Name System (DNS)

-IP addresses are essential for transmitting IP packets, forming the foundation of network communications, while DNS serves the purpose of converting hostnames (text) into IP addresses (numbers).
-Hostnames can remain unchanged even if IP addresses change, and a single service can have multiple IP addresses.
+IP addresses are essential for transmitting IP packets, forming the foundation of network communications, while DNS serves the purpose of converting hostname (text) into IP addresses (numbers).
+Hostname can remain unchanged even if IP addresses change, and a single service can have multiple IP addresses.
 DNS facilitates the selection of the most suitable IP address(es) based on factors like geographic proximity and lower server loads, ensuring optimal performance.
 DNS is built on top of UDP.

 Beyond IP addresses, DNS contains various types of information:

--   A Record (Address Record): Associates hostnames with IPv4 addresses.
+-   A Record (Address Record): Associates hostname with IPv4 addresses.
--   AAAA Record: Links hostnames to IPv6 addresses.
+-   AAAA Record: Links hostname to IPv6 addresses.
--   CNAME Record (Canonical Name Record): Establishes aliases for hostnames, often utilized for subdomains.
+-   CNAME Record (Canonical Name Record): Establishes aliases for hostname, often utilized for subdomains.
 -   MX Record (Mail Exchanger Record): Specifies mail servers for receiving domain email.
 -   NS Record (Name Server Record): Identifies authoritative name servers for a domain.
 -   TXT Record (Text Record): Stores diverse text-based data for different uses.